Funny or Die: Jim Carrey NRA Song for Brady Campaign: Cold Dead Hand

 In March 2013, Funny Or Die created the video, "Cold Dead Hand" starring Jim Carrey as both a country singer and former NRA president, Charlton Heston.

 In the video, Carrey is joined by singers portraying Mahatma Gandhi, Abraham Lincoln, and John Lennon, all of whom were assassinated by gunmen, as they perform on Hee Haw, the 1970s CBS variety show.

 Trump administration

 Funny or Die posted various videos showing concern over the Trump administration's activities.

 Hoaxes and controversies

 On March 2, 2014, two promotional videos were released on a YouTube channel supposedly controlled by HUVr Tech, a company claiming to have invented a hoverboard much like those in the Back to the Future film trilogy.
 The videos included demonstrations of the board by celebrities such as Tony Hawk and Moby.
-Two days later the project was revealed to be a hoax perpetrated by Funny Or Die, after the video's costume designer posted the experience on her online resume.
+Two days later the project was revealed to be a hoax perpetrated by Funny or Die, after the video's costume designer posted the experience on her online résumé.